 Interestingly, only 10.5% were filed by state-owned enterprises, whereas the majority of these were filed by regional, smaller SOEs.

-Less Known Bankruptcy Rates and Facts
+Less Known Bankruptcy Statistics & Facts

-17. Only 17% of lottery winners use their winnings to dissolve debts, while 37% go on a vacation.
+23. Only 17% of lottery winners use their winnings to dissolve debts, while 37% go on a vacation.

 One would think that winning the lottery would help people pay off their debts, when in fact, it does the exact opposite.